iotJumpway/Intel-Examples/Intel-Edison/_DOCS/2-Security.md

 - Head over to where you bought the SSL certificate from and activate your SSL cert using the CSR you generated on your Intel® Edison, once verified you will receive your SSL certificate files.

-- Connect to your Galileo using SFTP, for this I always WinSCP on Windows but you can use FileZilla or the FTP client of your choice.
+- Connect to your Edison using SFTP, for this I always WinSCP on Windows but you can use FileZilla or the FTP client of your choice.
 Once connected upload your SSL cert files to your certs folder and include them in your application to ensure encrypted traffic to and from your Intel® Edison.

 6. CLOSE ALL PORTS EXCEPT FOR ONES REQUIRED FOR YOUR APPLICATION: Once you have your application accessible via the internet and secured using SSL it is time to check if IPTables is installed.
 IPTables allows you to specify which ports are accessible on your Intel® Edison by blocking them all and allowing access to only the ports that you white list.
 IPTables has a lot of features and methods this is the basics: